 For any business that depends upon continuing income streams from its customers, the choice is becoming clear.
 You either actively manage your customer relationships as strategic portfolio assets, or you effectively cede control over them and your company’s future to chance and/or the competition.
 Customer acquisition is only the very first step in an extended journey for both customer and company.

 What is Customer Success?
-Customer Success is a long-term, scientifically engineered, and professionally directed strategy for maximizing customer and company sustainable proven value.
+Customer Success is a long-term, scientifically engineered, and professionally directed business strategy for maximizing customer and company sustainable proven profitability.

 The day of the traditional perception of a product as a stand-alone artifact, with its historically hodgepodge tactical methods of packaging and distribution, has passed.
 The ultimate strategic goal of the Customer Success role is sustainable corporate profitability and growth.
 The method is to make your customers as profitable and productive as possible.